codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   > Important: For AWS ALB, the ingress host is created post-installation.
 However, when prompted, add the domain name you will create in `Route 53` as the ingress host.

 **Insecure ingress hosts**
-SSL certificates for the ingress host:
+TLS certificates for the ingress host:
-If the ingress host does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
+If the ingress host does not have a valid TLS certificate, you can continue with the installation in insecure mode, which disables certificate validation.

 * CLI wizard: Automatically detects and prompts you to confirm continuing the installation in insecure mode.
 * Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.